Healthy Snacks for Dogs on the Trail

 Pre-packaged Healthy Snacks

-Many food companies offer pre-packaged healthy snacks for dogs.
+Many pet companies offer pre-packaged healthy snacks for dogs.
 These snacks come in a variety of flavors and forms, such as bite-sized treats or energy bars.
 Look for options that use high-quality ingredients and avoid artificial additives or preservatives.

 Freeze-Dried Dog Treats